Steve-xmh/scratch-judge/README.md

 `Promise judge(Object options)` Start a test.

+If runs as command, it will output the testing result to stdout.

+Or if be invoke as module, it will return a Promise and resolve the result types of JSON.

 Here is a list of available options:

 - `String projectFile` Path to the scratch project which is supported by the